dnsimple/dnsimple-support/content/articles/a-record.markdown

 ---
 title: What is an A record?
-excerpt: What is an A record and how to add an A record in DNSimple.
+excerpt: An A record maps a domain name to the IP address (IPv4) of the computer hosting the domain.
 categories:
 - DNS
 ---